Dabendorf/INF237-AlgoritmeEngineering/README.md

 ### Exponential time algorithms

 #### Social Advertising
-There are n people and each of them has a list of friends.
+There are n people and each of them has a list of friends.<br/>

-We would like to post advertisements on their social media wall which all of their friends are going to see (including themselves)
+We would like to post advertisements on their social media wall which all of their friends are going to see (including themselves)<br/>
 Find the minimum amount of people to post advertisement to such that all peopel are reached

 Solution: